phimath/stream_state/README.md

 ```

-It is very easy to update the state, just modify the `state` attribute of the `StreamState` object.
+It is very easy to update the state, just modify the `state` attribute of the `StreamState` object:
 ```dart
     counter.state++;
     useRedText.state = !useRedText.state;
 ```

-To have a widget in your UI automatically update when the state changes, you can use a `StreamStateBuilder` widget.
+To have a widget in your UI automatically update when the state changes, you can use a `StreamStateBuilder` widget:

 ```dart
     StreamStateBuilder<int>( // its good practice to tell the builder the type of the state (int)